surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 to cycle through them.

 **Type** – Oscillator type.
 Chooses which algorithm is used for the oscillator.
-Available options are Classic, Wavetable, Window, Sine, FM2, FM3, SH Noise and Audio Input.
+Available options are:
+- Classic
+- Modern
+- Wavetable
+- Window
+- Sine
+- FM2
+- FM3
+- String
+- Twist
+- Alias
+- SH Noise
+- Audio Input.

 See [Oscillator algorithms](#oscillator-algorithms) in the Technical Reference section for more information.

 **Pitch & Octave** – Controls the pitch for this particular oscillator.
 Its context menu can be used to extend its range, or to set the pitch to **Absolute** mode, which makes the pitch shift